allenai/allennlp/CONTRIBUTING.md

     You can create a new branch with

-    ```bash
         # replace BRANCH with whatever name you want to give it
         git checkout -b BRANCH
         git push --set-upstream origin BRANCH
-    ```

     </details>